Nabi Bakhsh Baloch: Career

-On an international level, Baloch collaborated with Dr. Knez in setting up the ‘Sindhi House of Pakistan’ at the Smithsonian Institution, Washington D.C., and made arrangements for the relevant material to be exported.
+On an international level, Baloch collaborated with Dr. Eugene Knez in setting up the ‘Sindhi House of Pakistan’ at the Smithsonian Institution, Washington D.C., and made arrangements for the relevant material to be exported.

-It was also during Baloch's term as the vice chancellor of Sindh University (1973 - 1976) that an International Conference ‘Sindh Through the Centuries’ was held from 2 to 7 March 1975 at Karachi, jointly hosted by Karachi and Sindh Universities.
-Baloch as one of the chief hosts took the delegates to visit the historical and archeological sites most of which had been discussed in the papers presented at the conference.
-Illustrious scholars from world over who participated in the conference included: H.T.
-Lambrick, J.E. van Lohuizen, J.A.
-Boyle, S.Digby, C.F.
-Buckingham, Annemarie Schimmel and E.I.
-Knez.
+It was also during Baloch's term as the vice-chancellor of Sindh University (1973 - 1976) that an international conference titled "Sindh Through the Centuries" was held from 2 to 7 March 1975 at Karachi, jointly hosted by Karachi and Sindh universities.
+Baloch, as one of the chief hosts, took the delegates to visit historical and archaeological sites, most of which had been discussed in the papers presented at the conference.
+Participants included H. T. Lambrick, Johanna van Lohuizen-de Leeuw, John Andrew Boyle, Simon Digby, Charles Fraser Beckingham, Annemarie Schimmel and E. I. Knez.

-From January 1976 to June 1989, Baloch's services were acquired by the Federal Government of Pakistan in Islamabad, on specific orders by the then Prime Minister Zulfiqar Ali Bhutto.
-Baloch was given the designation of Secretary for Culture, Archaeology, Sports and Tourism, a post he served at for one year.
+From January 1976 to June 1989, Baloch worked for the Government of Pakistan in Islamabad.
+He was Secretary for Culture, Archaeology, Sports and Tourism for one year.
 Important projects supervised and guided by Baloch include the Centenary Celebrations of Quaid e Azam Mohammad Ali Jinnah (1976) and Allama Muhammad Iqbal (1977).
-He also served as Member Federal Pay Commission and Member Federal Review Board.
+He also served as a Member of the Federal Pay Commission and a Member Federal Review Board.

-From 1 July 1979 and up to October 1979, Baloch was appointed chairman of the National Commission on Historical and Cultural Research.
-The institute was able to initiate several projects of significance under his chairmanship.
-The following research works were launched:
+From 1 July 1979 and up to October 1979, Baloch was chairman of the National Commission on Historical and Cultural Research.